dardaiz/Projects/README.md

 - Update the hosts Playbook file to include.
 Elk, 10.1.0.4 ansible_python_interpreter=/usr/bin/python3
 - Run the playbook, and navigate to http://20.80.234.117:5601/app/kibana#/home to check that the installation worked as expected.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+In order to run the playbook and get updates you will need to run the following command ansible-playbook Elk.yml